 Capitalising on opportunities to create local jobs through METRONET, building railcars in WA and employing apprentices on every government project is what Terry Healy will strive for.

-With the WAEC having declared the result, Mr Healy defeated outgoing Liberal MP Peter Abetz by securing 57.9 per cent of the two party preferred vote.
+With the WAEC having declared the result, Mr Healy defeated outgoing Liberal MLA Peter Abetz by securing 57.9 per cent of the two party preferred vote.
 This represents a swing of 18.8 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.